Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Methodology and comprehensive comparison

-\textbf{PCRL} As a combination of contrastive and generative SSL, PCRL \citep{zhou2021preservational} is proposed to learn more robust representations.
-One important innovation is that the generative pretext task recovers a transformed input with a given indicator vector instead of the fixed original input, which can encourage the network to encode richer information.
-In addition, a mix-up strategy is adopted to restore diverse images.
-Because of the great complexity of this composite task, we would not list the specific optimization functions here.
+\textbf{PCRL} PCRL \citep{zhou2021preservational} is a combination of contrastive and generative SSL.
+One important innovation is that the generative pretext task recovers a transformed input with a given indicator vector, which can encourage the network to encode richer information.
+Moreover, a mix-up strategy is adopted to restore diverse images.
+Due to the great complexity of this composite task, we would not list optimization functions here.

-\textbf{SimCLR} The key idea behind contrastive learning is to maximize the similarity of positive pairs and the dissimilarity of negative pairs in the embedding space.
-Therefore, the mining scheme of positive and negative pairs is a crucial component in contrastive learning-based methods.
-In SimCLR \citep{chen2020simple}, given a batch of samples ${x_i}, i=1...N$, two augmented views of one image is regarded as a positive pair $(x{_i}, x{_i}^+)$ while the other different images $(x_i, x_j), i{\neq}j, i, j=1...N$ are exploited as negative pairs.
+\textbf{SimCLR} The mining scheme of positive and negative pairs is a crucial component in contrastive learning approaches.
+In SimCLR \citep{chen2020simple}, given a batch of samples ${x_i}, i=1...N$, two augmented views of one image are regarded as the positive pair $(x{_i}, x{_i}^+)$ while other different images $(x_i, x{_j}^-), i{\neq}j, i, j=1...N$ are exploited as negative pairs.
 The common InfoNCE loss \citep{oord2018representation} for contrastive learning is defined as: